Acupuncture

 Chinese Herbal Medicine: An ancient tradition

-Chinese herbal medicine is a complementary therapeutic modality that is often used together with traditional pharmaceuticals or as a stand alone treatment for a variety of medical conditions.
-Over the past 5,000 years, Chinese herbology has evolved into an art form of its own.
-Ancient herbal information was gathered, compiled, formulated, tested, and handed down from generation to generation.
-Today, practitioners of Chinese medicine continue to prescribe herbal formulas because they work extremely well.
+Chinese herbal medicine is a complementary therapeutic practice that may be used alongside conventional pharmaceuticals or as a standalone treatment for a wide range of health conditions.
+Over more than 5,000 years, Chinese herbology has developed into a highly refined system of healing.
+Ancient herbal knowledge was carefully gathered, documented, tested, and passed down through generations.
+Today, practitioners of Chinese medicine continue to prescribe herbal formulas due to their long history of traditional use and their role in integrative healthcare.

 BELOW ARE SOME OF THE CONDITIONS ACUPUNCTURE AND HERBAL MEDICINE CAN HELP:

-According to Chinese medical theory, the symptoms and signs that indicate a Western diagnosis of allergies relate to imbalances in the meridian and organ systems of the body.
-These imbalances may stem from a variety of causes, including stress, poor diet, constitutional weakness, pollutants and environmental toxins.
-Over time, if imbalances remain within the body, they will affect the functions of the organ systems.
-Some of these organ systems are involved in the production of Wei Qi (pronounced "way chee").
-According to the theories of Acupuncture and Chinese Medicine, it is important to have the correct quality and quantity of Wei Qi circulating around the body in order to stay healthy.
+According to traditional Chinese medical theory, the symptoms and signs associated with Western diagnoses of allergies are related to imbalances within the body’s meridian and organ systems.
+These imbalances may arise from a variety of causes, including stress, poor diet, constitutional weakness, environmental pollutants, and toxins.
+Over time, if these imbalances are not corrected, they can impair the normal function of the organ systems.
+Some of these organ systems are involved in the production of Wei Qi (pronounced “way chee”).
+According to the principles of Acupuncture and Chinese Medicine, maintaining the proper quality and quantity of Wei Qi circulating throughout the body is essential for good health.

 What is Wei Qi?